DESIGN CONCEPT2026

 $$\begin{align} \sigma(a_0, a_1, a_2, a_3) = (a_3, a_0, a_1, a_2). \end{align}$$

 Ten thousand glyphs is already enough for a clock.
-Map each day onto the full code space, cycling through every glyph exactly once before resetting at midnight:
+Map one day onto the full code space, cycling through every glyph exactly once before resetting at midnight:

 / 9999